seanreed1111/sql-recipes/recipes.md

 +----------+
 ```

 ## Sometimes it’s desirable to break a set of rows into subgroups and summarize each group.
 Do this by using aggregate functions in conjunction with a GROUP BY clause.
-To determine the number of messages per sender, group the rows by sender name, count how many times each name occurs, and display the names with the counts:
+To deterMINe the number of messages per sender, group the rows by sender name, count how many times each name occurs, and display the names with the counts:
 ```sql
 SELECT sender, COUNT(*) FROM mail
 GROUP BY sender;